Lawn and Garden Life: August

 Remember that spring blooming bulbs (Tulips, Daffodils) are planted in the fall, and fall blooming bulbs are planted in the spring.

-CountryMax Fertilzing Tip:
+CountryMax Fertilizing Tip:

 Do not fertilize evergreens, trees or shrubs after mid-August.
 The new growth your plants push may not harden off before the frost, potentially damaging new growth.

-Avoid watering your lawn during the midday.
 More water will evaporate than will soak into the soil.
-Water deeply and infrequently to encourage deep root growth.
+You don't need to water every day, but when you do, water deeply to encourage deep root growth.

-Raise your lawnmower deck.
 If you haven’t already, be sure to raise the deck on your lawnmower to at least 3".
 Taller grass will shade the roots, reducing evaporation and withstands drought better.

-Protect Crops That Are Still Producing.
 August is just about peak harvest for summer vegetables, so you should be harvesting daily or at least several times per week.
 If you experience extreme heat this month, cover your crops with shade tunnels.

-Sow and Transplant Fall Crops.
 It’s time to sow beets, carrots, kale, dill, pumpkins, spinach, winter squash, gourds, and other cool-season crops.
 At this point, if you want to plant broccoli, cabbage, and cauliflower, it’s best to use starts instead of seeds.
 Keep plants well watered in the heat.

-Mulch.
 Mulch newly planted cool crops to aid in water retention and weed control.

 There are some common-sense guidelines to follow as you prepare to harvest your backyard bounty.
 Here are seven tips to keep in mind.

-1. Walk through your garden every day.
 Keep an eye on everything you’ve planted and watch for signs of ripeness.
 Those beautiful tomatoes can literally get ripe and then start to go bad in as little as 48 hours, so it’s important to watch closely.

-2. Pick with care.
 One of the best parts about a backyard garden is that you can pick your food carefully, gently, and bring it to the kitchen with minimal rough handling.
 Don’t be in a hurry, because if you bruise the skin of your produce, it can lead to rot.

-3. Watch your step.
 Depending on how you’ve planted, your garden may be dense with produce.
 Take care not to step on any of your glorious, hard-earned vegetables.

-4. Make lots of notes.
 Experienced gardeners know just how much yield they get from various seeds and plantings each year.
 Knowing exactly what you planted and what you were able to pick can inform your decisions for next year.

-5. Pick stem vegetables first.
 Lettuce and herbs are most tender when you pick them early on.
 There’s no fruit to wait for.
 So get them at their best.

-6. Fruit can wait.
 Apples, tomatoes, peppers and peaches are all born of plants that remain after the fruit is harvested.
 They can wait until fully ripe on the plant.

-7. Be real.
 Vegetables from your garden don’t look like the ones you get at the big grocery chains, which optimize for color and appearance.
 Your veggies may not be as attractive, but they likely taste better.
 Simply adjust your expectations and strive for what’s important – fresh, clean taste.

 Every veggie has its own perfect time for picking.